MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 4. Delete the registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\Certificates`.
 This step deletes all cached certificates.

-### Implement the G2 root certificate
+### Implement the FCPCA G2 root certificate

-Administrators should implement the G2 root certificate as per the instructions below before the G1 root certificate is removed by the Out-of-Band (OOB) Root Certificate update.
+Administrators should implement the FCPCA G2 root certificate as per the instructions below before the G1 root certificate is removed by the Out-of-Band (OOB) Root Certificate update.

 1. Follow the guidance in [2: Obtain and verify a copy of the Federal Common Policy CA G2 certificate](https://playbooks.idmanagement.gov/fpki/common/obtain-and-verify/) to download and install the [Federal Common Policy CA G2 certificate](http://repo.fpki.gov/fcpca/fcpcag2.crt) on all Windows workgroup, member and domain controller computers.
 2. There are multiple ways to deploy CA root certificates to enterprise devices.
 See the "Microsoft Solutions" section in [3: Distribute the certificate to operating systems](https://playbooks.idmanagement.gov/fpki/common/distribute-os/).